Pupmos/ansible-cosmos-roles-node/README.md

-# Ansible
+# Pupmos/ansible-cosmos-roles-node

-An ansible role for configuring a new Cosmos full-node.
+An Ansible role for configuring a new Cosmos full-node.

 ## Usage